 A lack of attention to territory design can seriously impact the dispatcher’s satisfaction with the system.
 Serious thought is required in the initial design, and ongoing maintenance (even minor changes) can vastly improve or damage user productivity.

 What are the Service Territory Types?

 Service Territories in Salesforce Field Service are categorized into three types, evolving around a field technician:

-- Primary Territory: A Field Technician’s home patch, in which most of their work is carried out.
+- Primary Territory: A field technician’s “home patch”.
+This is where the majority of their work is carried out.

 How Service Territories Work – Use Case

-As an experiment, we temporarily made Chicago South a “relocation” territory to demonstrate why it’s not meant for this kind of situation.
-At first glance, it looks like it’s worked, but as you study it further you’ll notice that the travel time has not calculated for the crossovers between territories.
+Should these be secondary or relocation territories?
+As an experiment, our team temporarily made Chicago South a relocation territory.
+At first glance, it seemed to have worked, but look into it further, and you will notice that the travel time has not taken into account the crossovers between territories.

 This is not a bug, but expected behavior.
 Relocations really work best when they are for a day or more, otherwise there will be gaps in travel time.

 Why Not Just Lump Them All In One Primary Territory?